Embassy of the United Kingdom, Madrid: History

-In 2009, the British Embassy in Madrid moved to its current location in the Torre Espacio skyscraper, which was designed by Pei Cobb Freed.
+In 2009, the British Embassy in Madrid moved to its current location in the Torre Emperador, which was designed by Pei Cobb Freed.
 The Torre Espacio is also home to a number of other foreign diplomatic missions, including the Australian and Canadian embassies.
 Prior to moving to Torre Espacio, the British Embassy was located on Fernando el Santo Street in a building designed by architect William S. Bryant in 1966.

 Other locations

 Outside Madrid, there is a British Consulate General in Barcelona where the senior officer is known as the Consul-General.
-There are also Consulates in Alicante, Ibiza, Las Palmas de Gran Canaria, Málaga, Majorca and Santa Cruz de Tenerife.
+There are also Consulates in Alicante, Ibiza, Las Palmas de Gran Canaria, Málaga, Palma de Mallorca and Santa Cruz de Tenerife.

 The embassy also represents the British Overseas Territories in Spain.